mpv-player/mpv/DOCS/man/en/input.rst

         Take a screenshot each frame.
 Issue this command again to stop taking screenshots.

+screenshot "<filename>" [subtitles|video|window]
+    Take a screenshot and save it to a given file.
+Note that the file will be saved in the format as set by ``--screenshot-format``, regardless of what extension the given filename might have.

+    The second argument is as in ``screenshot``.

+    This never shows anything on OSD.
+If the file already exists, or if taking the screenshot or if there is an error writing the fie, the command fails silently.

 playlist_next [weak|force]
     Go to the next entry on the playlist.